Date: August 9, 2018

 Japanese Prime Minister Shinzō Abe’s foreign policy strategy has been shaped by international factors such as China’s rising power and by a domestic political atmosphere saturated by the media.
-Dr. Giulio Pugliese will advance this argument in a presentation that seeks to conceive of a new way of evaluating foreign policy, demonstrating how sources of policy development at the international and domestic level can be combined successfully.
+Dr. Giulio Pugliese advanced this argument in a presentation that conceived of a new way of evaluating foreign policy, demonstrating how sources of policy development at the international and domestic level can be combined successfully.

-This event is part of the Yokosuka Council on Asia-Pacific Studies-JUMP seminar series.
+This event was part of the Yokosuka Council on Asia-Pacific Studies-JUMP seminar series.

 • When: August 9, 2018, 5:30 p.m. to 8:30 p.m.

 • Location: Honcho Community Center in Yokosuka. 〒238-0041 2-1, Honcho, Yokosuka-shi (Sogo Fukushi Kaikan Hall).

 • Venue Access: Click here for the venue’s access map or Google map.